Mastodon OOP

 If you run into any trouble, follow these same steps again and see if you can determine where you went wrong!

-Don’t change anything in test.py.
+Don’t change anything in test.py

 Group work

-To indentify the team you have formed for this weeks problem set, please fill out the .txt-file with the GitHub usernames of every member.
+-file with the GitHub usernames of every member.
 Make sure to not forget this step, since you and your teammates will submit the exact same code.
 If you don’t submit your group members correctly, we are not able to give you a point for this problem set, since it would be plagiarism.

 The size of the group should not exceed 3 people.
 However, if you want to solve the task with only 2 people or alone, you are welcome to do so.
 But please be aware that we still expect you to solve the task 80% functionally and 80% stylistically.